opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

 As for what’s in the `block/grid-image.html` file that is looped, let’s take a closer look at the needs of a high performance responsive image pattern.

-## Extending grids with responsive images
+### Extending grids with responsive images

 Since I use [`srcset` responsive images]({% post_url 2016-05-07-jekyllconf-responsive-images %}) for photos to make sure that the right size images are served, a new problem arises.
-For `srcset` to with `sizes` to work properly, we need to know the approximate size of the image ahead of time, and a variable flexbox grid prevents this.
+For `srcset` with `sizes` to work properly, we need to know the approximate size of the image ahead of time, and a variable flexbox grid prevents this.
 We can’t even guess if an image is supposed to be 50% of the viewport or 100% of the viewport, since its neighbor determines its size.
 The fluidity built into the design of the grid takes away some control we would otherwise exert over the exact dimensions of a given image.

 ### A solution for implementing responsive images: lazysizes

-For implementing responsive images with this constraint in mind, I use [lazysizes]https://github.com/aFarkas/lazysizes, a JavaScript tool that can automatically calculate the `sizes` attribute for an image.
+For implementing responsive images with this constraint in mind, I use [lazysizes](https://github.com/aFarkas/lazysizes), a JavaScript tool that can automatically calculate the `sizes` attribute for an image.
 Instead of creating a complex pattern of media queries that state the likely dimensions of an image (or our best guess), we can use the auto-sizing feature of lazysizes to accurately measure the width of the image element before the image has loaded.

 {% capture code %}
 ```